Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Evaluation

-\de{To study the effect of {\scheme} on execution time breakdown, i}In \autoref{fig:chartlinear}, we show the time breakdown of semi-honest inference over AlexNet under the WAN/GPU setting.
+\de{To study the effect of {\scheme} on execution time breakdown, i}In \autoref{fig:chartlinear}, we show the time breakdown of semi-honest inference over AlexNet in the WAN / GPU setting.
 In both {\scheme} and Falcon+, linear layers\de{, including convolution layers and fully-connected layers with almost the same protocols,} take a similar amount of time.
-However, they contribute only 5.1\% of the total execution time in Falcon+, and over 36\% in {\scheme}, because the non-linear layers' runtime is significantly reduced from about 94.9\% to 18.6\% (63.6\% if we roughly consider all operations on the {\LTH} are related to non-linear layers.
+However, they contribute only 5.1\% of the execution time in Falcon+, and over 36\% in {\scheme}, because the non-linear layers' runtime is significantly reduced from about 94.9\% to 18.6\% (63.6\% if we roughly consider all operations on {\LTH} are related to non-linear layers.
 There is some overhead, such as the local transmission in step 4 of \autoref{p:matmulrelu}, which cannot be assigned to be only linear or non-linear operations). \autoref{tab:breakdown} shows another breakdown of the execution time in the WAN/GPU setting: CPU/GPU, communication, and {\LTH}.
-Note that we are moving major parts of the computation of most non-linear operations to the {\LTH}, so the CPU/GPU execution time is also reduced\de{ compared with Falcon+}.
+Note that the CPU/GPU execution time is also reduced\de{ compared with Falcon+} because major parts of most non-linear computations are moved to {\LTH}.